rumenski11/Raspberry-Pi-Pico/Software/README.md

 ## RP2040 - Analog sensor - MCP9701
-[MCP9701](https://store.comet.bg/Catalogue/Product/5003942/) family are sensors with Linear Active Thermistor Integrated Circuit
+[MCP9701](https://store.comet.bg/Catalogue/Product/5003942/) family of sensors with Linear Active Thermistor Integrated Circuit
 (IC) comprise a family of analog temperature sensors that convert temperature to analog voltage.
 The low-cost, low-power sensors feature an accuracy of ±1°C from +20°C to +70°C (MCP9700B), ±2°C from
 0°C to +70°C (MCP9700A/9701A) and ±4°C from 0°C to +70°C (MCP9700/9701) while consuming 6 µA (typical) of operating current.